- » Focus and Scope

 Peer Review Process

 All manuscripts submitted to The Albatross are subject to a blind review process.
-Each submission will be reviewed by three official peer editors before final review by the editorial board.
-In order to be assigned manuscripts to review, all peer editors will need to register with the journal website.
-Peer editors will have to fill out a review checklist and submit a short critique in order for the review to be complete.
+Each submission is first passed through the Communications Directory, who then assigns the essay to the appropriate genre editor.
+The genre editor will assign a status of ACCEPTED, TO REVISE AND RESUBMIT, or REJECTED.
+All accepted essays will be reviewed by the editorial board.
 The typical period of time allowed for the completion of a review is two weeks.
 Authors will be notified about the status of their submission when the review is complete.

 The Albatross will be published annually.
 Our first issue was launched in March 2011.